CharlottePrimiceri/ProbabilisticRobotics/README.md

   ```
 ### Least Squares

 - 1 iteration of the least squares algorithm: consider the whole dataset with epsilon = 1e-04 or epsilon = 1e-03.
 The error is computed as the difference between the predicted pose of the laser wrt the baselink and its true pose.
-To find the kinematic parameters which minimize this error we need to perturb each one of their initial guess by adding and substracting an epsilon value:
+To find the kinematic parameters which minimize this error we need to perturb each time a different initial guess of kinematic parameters, by adding and substracting an epsilon value:
 ```
 front_plus = robot_config_f(initial_state, max_enc_values, U, kinematic_parameters + perturbation)
 ```